Service agreements, standards and guidelines for Community Care

 For providers of Transport services, the funding reduction calculation uses the ‘actual’ rather than contracted unit price.
 The price is determined by dividing the provider’s total funding for transport by the number of trips delivered to all service users over the previous 4 quarters (as reported in the MDS).

-Meals on Wheels short-form agreements will not be reduced.
+Meals on Wheels short-form agreements will not be reduced during the transition.

 Human Services Quality Framework